Cuevman81/HMS_Smoke_PM25_Analysis_App/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and usability of this app.
+I welcome contributions to enhance the functionality and usability of this app.
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).